 This sets out how you can get involved in the production of our Core Strategy and the determination of planning applications.
 In light of significant changes to the planning system we will be using certain aspects of the SCI to include the Government's 'Localism Agenda'.

 It has also come to light that some of information in the Statement of community involvement adopted in paragraph 6.4 (page 25) and Appendix 2 - Neighbour Notification Policy are incorrect, in terms of details relating to the advertising of and consultation on major applications (applications proposing 10 or more dwellings, 1000 square metres or more of floorspace or on a site of 0.5 hectares or more).
 The matter was considered by Planning Control Committee and a review of procedures was carried out, we are now following the statuatory requirement in the Development Management Procedure order 2015.

-The Local Development Scheme (LDS) is a three-year project plan for preparing new planning policy documents, it will be reviewed in due course.
+The Local Development Scheme (LDS) is a three-year project plan for preparing new planning policy documents.

 The annual monitoring report (AMR) contains information on how we are performing in terms of document production, implementing policies and how well our planning policies are being achieved.